stephengold/kk-physics/README.md

 ## History

+The evolution of this project is chronicled in
+[its release log][log].

 The API and much of the source code is derived from [Minie].

 [Jump to the table of contents](#toc)